Furloughing employees - FAQs for employers on the coronavirus job retention scheme

 You can claim for employees of a previous business who have transferred to you after 28 February, if either the TUPE or PAYE business succession rules apply to the change in ownership.
 It appears that this means that the scheme only applies where there is a “business transfer” under TUPE and not where there is a “service provision change”.

-If the employees transferred to you after 10 June, you can still make a claim provided the employees were furloughed by their old employer for at least 3 consecutive weeks between 1 March 2020 and 30 June.
+If the employees transferred to you after 10 June, you can still make a claim provided the employees were furloughed by their old employer for at least 3 consecutive weeks between 1 March 2020 and 30 June, and the old employer made a claim for these employees by 31 July.
 In these circumstances, the maximum number of employees that you can claim for will be increased by the number of transferring employees that the old employer furloughed, subject to the old employer’s maximum cap.

-What about workers who are clinically extremely vulnerable (shielding )?
+What about workers who are clinically extremely vulnerable and shielding?
 Can they be furloughed?

 Yes.
 There was initially some doubt over whether clinically extremely vulnerable employees (who have been advised to shield) could be furloughed once the SSP rules changed and they became entitled to SSP.
 The position was eventually clarified to confirm that it was possible to agree to end any SSP eligibility and move the shielding worker onto furlough.